 Day 02: Sightseeing in Kathmandu (1337m) 9 am to 5 pm

 A local guide will be available.
 According to your wishes, the guide will escort you for sightseeing.
 Sightseeing may include the Kathmandu Durbar Square, Pashupati, Boudhanath, Patan Durbar Square, and the Swoyambhunath areas.
 Starting after breakfast, usually at 9.00am, the exploration of Kathmandu Valley can continue until 5.00pm.
 Lunch and dinner, you will be responsible for.

 Day 03: Kathmandu –Jiri Bazar (1995m) by bus 8-9 hours drive

 The path goes flat in the beginning.
-Then we go uphill through the villages upto Mali, a Sherpa village.
-I t is a small pass (2334m).
+Then we go uphill through the villages up to Mali, a Sherpa village.
+It is a small pass (2334m).
 Then the path goes down through the light forest and small villages again.
 We can witness the Himalayas of the Everest region from Mali Danda.
 We cross a couple big Rivers: Yalung Khola and Khimti Khola.
 We camp at the bank of Khimti Khola beside the bridge.
 Lodges and tea houses are found here.
-We cannot have communication facility in this point of trekking.
+We cannot have communication facility at this point of trekking.
 There is a check post for the Gauri Shankar Conservation Area.